sms-shuaib/sms-shop/README.md

 # sms-shop
-sms-shop repo is backend repo
+Its is used for online shop with angular as frontend. sms-shop repo is backend repo which deveoped in java and mysql.